Online Auto Museum

 St. Michaels Concours d'Elegance, 2008

-Owner: Oscar Davis | Elizabeth, New Jersey
+Owner: Oscar Davis (late) | Elizabeth, New Jersey

 Prologue:

 Of the images, this set improved with camera technology, where the edit and illustration possibilities available with better sensors, larger resolution, and 16-bit processing eclipse early digital technology in terms of precision.
-Still, I enjoy working with older media, particularly images E contributed with the super-wide lens, which comprise the three colorful pieces in the middle of this gallery (12, 13, 14).
-As to the oldest images (15 - 20), they provide a retrospective on old processes, comparison points that illustrate the gap between first-generation tools and better pro-sumer equipment.
-Interestingly, the last shot (20) emerged as one of these accidental Michel Zumbrunn images.
-The lens actually took on some moisture, which softened the original image, and I was not sure I could draw a decent car from the template.
-The posture looked good, though, and I'm still fond of that shot in retrospect, how it worked out.
+I still enjoy working with older media, particularly images E contributes with the super-wide lens.
+The images at the end of the set provide a retrospective on old processes, comparison points that demonstrate the gap between first-generation tools and better pro-sumer equipment.

 References:

-• Classic & Sports Car, April 2007, "On Cloud Two Nine," by Mick Walsh: Ralph Lauren's 1938 8C 2900-B Mille Miglia Spider.
+• Classic & Sports Car, April 2007, "On Cloud Two Nine" by Mick Walsh: Ralph Lauren's 1938 8C 2900-B Mille Miglia Spider.

 • Cromo Classico: What once was perhaps the best online article on the 8C 2900 is no more.

-• Sports Car Market: "Breaking News: Stolen $23m Alfa Romeo 8C Recovered," January 8, 2024
+• Sports Car Market: "Breaking News: Stolen $23m Alfa Romeo 8C Recovered" January 8, 2024

-Last Updated: Nov 18, 2024
+Last Updated: Apr 18, 2025